MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 > [!IMPORTANT]
 > After Windows 10 EOS, on October 14, 2025, Windows 10 MSI files for Surface devices will no longer be updated with newer drivers and firmware.

-### References

-1. Windows 10 Downgrade Facilitation SKU offered for Windows 11-capable devices.
-2. Effective July 1, 2023, additional fee increased from $30 to $50 for all new eligible devices and the following devices: Surface Pro 9, Surface Laptop 5, Surface Go 3 LTE, and Surface Pro 8 LTE.
-The fee remains set at $30 for Surface Laptop Go 2, Surface Laptop 4, and Surface Laptop Studio.

 ### Learn more